Psychotherapy Services

 Mental Health Services provides individual psychotherapy for students who come with a wide variety of issues.
 Some of the most common issues that bring UCCS students to our Center are:

-Couples may seek marital, premarital, divorce, sexual adjustment, or alternate life- counseling.
+Couples may seek marital, premarital, divorce, sexual adjustment, or support for all relationship configurations.
 Counseling is available for the student and their partner whether the goal is to improve a good relationship or to deal with a relationship in trouble.

 Sometimes a student's personal issues originate from early life experiences or involve certain other family members.
 When appropriate, a student may invite willing family members to therapy sessions.